 Make Sure Every Passenger has a Seat Belt, Car Seat or Booster Seat

-- Remember to buckle up every ride, every time, whether it’s the long trip to visit family or around the block to the mall.
+- Everybody needs their own restraint.
+Make it a rule: everyone buckled, every ride, every time, whether it’s the long trip to visit family or around the block to the mall.

 - Safety in the car goes beyond your little ones.
 Kids who have outgrown a forward-facing harness seat are not ready for a seat belt or front seat yet.
 They are safest in a booster seat that enables the adult seat belt to fit properly.
 Even when children have graduated from booster seats, they should remain in the back seat until they reach the age of 13.